webforj/webforj-docs/docs/components/spinner-loading-busy/spinner.md

 spinner.setPaused(true);  // Pause the spinner
 spinner.setPaused(false); // Resume the spinner
 ```

-By default, the `Spinner` will take 1000 milliseconds to complete one full rotation.

 This example shows how to go about setting the speed and how to pause/resume the `Spinner`: